frees-io/frees-rpc-workshop/README.md

 }
 ```

-Keep in mind two important _imports_ that are making possible this program interpretation to the `ConcurrentMonad`, which is a `cats.effect.IO` type alias, as we mentioned earlier:
+Keep in mind two important _imports_ that are making possible this program interpretation by the `ConcurrentMonad`, which is a `cats.effect.IO` type alias, as we mentioned earlier:

 ```
 import freestyle.asyncCatsEffect.implicits._ // From frees-async-cats-effect
 import freestyle.rpc.client.implicits._      // From frees-rpc
 ```

-If you did run the server, you can test this client typing the following command:
+If you did run the server in the previous step, now you can test this client typing the following command:

 ```bash
 sbt "app/runMain scalaexchange.app.AppRFMClient"